What Is Choline? Brain Boosting Benefits | SANEMD - SANE:MD

 What Is Choline?
 Benefits, Sources, Side Effects, And More

-Though it's a lesser-known nutrient, choline benefits are plentiful.
+Though it’s a lesser-known nutrient, choline benefits are plentiful.
+Choline is neither a vitamin nor a mineral, but it is still essential for health.

 A graphic image of various choline-rich foods beside a large blue orb with white text that reads choline.